cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 * `snapshot_incremental`: Restore from incremental snapshots or full backup.
    By default restored from snapshots.

-Both parameters have same meaning as in backup workflow.
+Both parameters have the same meaning as in backup workflow.

 For openstack: